Judge keeps Chris Christie off Maine's Republican primary ballot

 The news is the latest trouble for the Christie campaign as he faces pressure to drop out of the race and help consolidate support around an alternative candidate to former President Donald Trump, the frontrunner in the GOP race.
 Christie's strategy has centered around going all in on the Jan.
 23 New Hampshire primary.
 His campaign has maintained he has a path after the contest, but the struggles in Maine threaten to undercut that tone.

 Leading Republican presidential candidates, and even some longshots, are set to be on the ballot in the Maine contest on March 5.
-Those include Trump, Florida Gov. Ron DeSantis, former South Carolina Gov. Nikki Haley, businessman Vivek Ramaswamy, North Dakota Gov. Doug Burgum and pastor Ryan Binkley.
+Those include Trump, Florida Gov. Ron DeSantis, former South Carolina Gov. Nikki Haley, businessman Vivek Ramaswamy and pastor Ryan Binkley.

 for more features.